E4S-Project/e4s-alc/docs/quickstart.rst

 Creating an image
 ----------------------

 Once a backend is setup through the **e4s-alc**'s initialization, it can be use to create images seamlessly.
 An image to pull must be provided, as well as a name.
-Spack will be automatically installed (except if explicitely disabled through "--no-spack" flag), and Spack packages as well as OS packages can be installed.
+Spack will be automatically installed (except if explicitely disabled through :code:`--no-spack` flag), and Spack packages as well as OS packages can be installed.

 Also, the command line instructions can be fed through a json file.